Woodridge Park District History

-ADA Accesibility Improvements at Castaldo Park.
+ADA Accesibility Improvements were completed at Castaldo Park.

 Town Centre Planning committee formed with representatives from the Village Board,

-Park District Board, Plan Commission, School District #68, Library, Keep Green Space Green, Resident at-large Park District and Village.
+Park District Board, Plan Commission, School District #68, Library, Keep Green Space Green, Resident at-large, Park District, and Village.

-Westminster Park additional lighting
+Westminster Park added additional lighting